100. Thurston Moore - Trees Outside The Academy

 38. Original Silence - The First Original Silence

-Thurston Moore, Paal Nilssen-Love, Mats Gustaffson and members of Zu, among others, bring the skronk punk to free jazz for a much needed electrification the likes of Last Exit once did, giving their own take on it
+Thurston Moore, Paal Nilssen-Love, Mats Gustaffson and members of Zu, among others, bring the skronk punk to free jazz for a much needed electrification the likes of Last Exit once did, giving their own take on it.

 37. PJ Harvey - White Chalk

-Polly Jean abbandons her guitar and sits on the piano, leaving her blues succubus self fo
+Polly Jean abbandons her guitar and sits on the piano, leaving her blues succubus self for her more delicate side to shine on one of her best albums.

 36. Unsane - Visqueen